cre8magic/cre8magic/docs-src/pages/library/magic-menu/index.md

     1. SettingsName - name of the settings in the full configuration under `Menus` (or `menus` in JSON)
     1. ~~TailorName - name of the tailor to apply WIP~~
     1. Blueprints - settings for the tailor in the full configuration under `MenuBlueprints` (or `menuBlueprints` in JSON)
-1. Settings to specify wAct to show
+1. Settings to specify what to show
-    1. Start - where to start, eg. `*` for root, `.` for current page, `42` for page 42
+    1. `Pick` - where to start, eg. `*` for root, `.` for current page, `42` for page 42
     1. Level - how many levels above the start to show, eg. `-1` for one above, `2` for two below
     1. Depth - how many levels below the start to show, eg. `2` for two below
     1. ~~Children~~
 1. Settings to specify how to show
-    1. Variant - it is up to the code do determine wAct do do with this.
+    1. Variant - it is up to the code do determine what do do with this.
         The `MagicMenu` 🧩 currently supports `Vertical` for a sidebar, `Horizontal` for a top menu and will create different outputs like collapsing features.
     1. ~~Design - name of the design to use WIP~~
 1. Settings to specify Context